Whitby Lifeboat Station

-The present day station covers a huge swathe of the northern coast from the Humber to Hartlepool, and is regularly listed as the busiest in the north of England.
-The station has two lifeboats; a 13 m All-weather lifeboat (ALB) 13-49 Lois Ivan (ON 1356), and the Inshore lifeboat (ILB) Warter Priory (D-810).
+The station currently operates two lifeboats; a 13 m All-weather lifeboat (ALB), 13-49 Lois Ivan (ON 1356), on station since 2023, and the smaller Inshore lifeboat (ILB), Warter Priory (D-810), on station since 2017.

 History

 The first lifeboat to be stationed at Whitby was in 1802 on the west side of the river.
-This had been paid for by a combination of local finance and an offer from Lloyd's of London who contributed £50 of the £160 needed for a lifeboat.
+This had been paid for by a combination of local finance and an offer from Lloyd's of London, who contributed £50 of the £160 needed for a lifeboat.
 A 30-foot 10-oared lifeboat was constructed by Henry Greathead of South Shields, at a cost of £160, arriving in Whitby on 15 September 1802.
 The boat was kept on a carriage, in a boathouse near the West Pier.

-By 1817, the Greathead lifeboat was reported as being unserviceable.
+By 1817, the lifeboat was reported as being unserviceable.
 No more details are available, until 1822, when two new lifeboats were placed at Whitby.
 A 26-foot 6in long 10-oared boat was constructed by Wake of Sunderland to replace the Greathead boat.
 It was kept in the same boathouse, and called "West Side Lifeboat".
 A No.2 station was created with the second boat, a 26-foot 10-oared lifeboat, constructed by local boatbuilder Christopher Gale, and launched from davits on Tate Hill Pier, where a boathouse was built out for protection.
 The boat was known as the "East Side Lifeboat".

 By 1859, the "West Side Lifeboat" was found to be rotten, and a new 30-foot boat was ordered from local boatbuilder Francis Falkingbridge, costing £130, and delivered in September 1860.
-This boat would be involved in the 1861 Disaster as documented later.
+This boat would be involved in the 1861 disaster as documented later.